 - Students have flexibility in pacing.

 - Students will receive a grade upon completion of the course.

 Online learning is a unique opportunity that is not for everyone.
-The Republic R-III School District reserves the right to determine if taking an online course is in the best educational interest of the student.
+If you are interested in this for your student, the Republic R-III School District will walk you through the steps to determine if taking an online course would best meet the needs of your student.
 Successful candidates for online learning are receiving instruction by teachers certified in the State of Missouri and are typically students who: